 “Suppose I, an ordinary person, am walking alone beside an icy isolated river and see someone drowning.
 I have two options: I can jump in and try to save him (risking death myself) or I can agonize on the shore.
 In the first case, I am a hero; in the second, a coward.
 There is no way I can remain what I was before – an ordinary person.
 As the mother of a child with special needs, I felt I was in the same position.”

-Friends and family of children with Autism often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
+Friends and family of children with Aspergers often feel as if they are in the position that Helen Featherstone describes above in her book, A Difference in the Family: Life with a Disabled Child.
 They care for children who cannot fend for themselves.
-Children with autism need advocates to stand up for them.
+Children with aspergers need advocates to stand up for them.
 A child’s call for help means parents and caregivers can no longer be “ordinary people” without a choice to make.
 If parents choose to advocate, they embark on a quest that will deeply affect their lives.
+Aspergers support can be a powerful experience for many parents.

 Advocacy takes many forms including the individual, community, and societal levels.
 As one advocate wrote, advocacy can range from “asking a neighbor to turn down a radio to demanding a full-time specialist to help your child in school.”
 Other advocates lobbying Washington for more effective services and better research.